 How one way video interview impacts the recruitment process

-Attracting the greatest personnel in today’s job market is becoming more and more difficult.
-Companies need to develop their employer brand and be able to give an amazing candidate experience.
+In the current work market, finding the best employees is getting more and harder.
+Companies must enhance their employer brand and provide a fantastic candidate experience.
 To do this, they must take a step back, examine their hiring strategy, and modernize the procedures.
 In order to successfully fill numerous positions at once with the best prospects, recruiters must also cultivate and interact with a talent network, present their organization as an appealing future employer, and work on a variety of other fronts.
-If you don’t have the correct plan and the right tools, you’re quick to get overwhelmed.
+If you don’t have the correct plan and the right tools, you’re quick to face overwhelmed.

 What are one way video interviews?